RichardC99/Backbase_Test_RC/readme.md

 6. Git clone this project into the new virtualenv directory created in step 3 `git clone https://github.com/RichardC99/Computers_Database_Tests_RC.git`
 7. Change into behave directory
 8. Install Behave and all its dependencies using `pip install -r requirements.txt`
+9. Install Selenium
-9. Install an applicable IDE, these tests where written and run using JetBrains PyCharm a community edition is available from https://www.jetbrains.com/pycharm/download/#section=windows
+10. Install an applicable IDE, these tests where written and run using JetBrains PyCharm a community edition is available from https://www.jetbrains.com/pycharm/download/#section=windows
-10. Requirements.txt contains the additional libraries required to run tests.
+11. Requirements.txt contains the additional libraries required to run tests.
 PyCharm will automatically ask to install these the first time you open the project.
 In addition, pandas may require an install of lxml (pip install lxml)

-# Config
+# Config Windows/ Linux
 1. copy config.py.example to config.py and set values for your environment for
   - url - set as default to "http://computer-database.gatling.io/computers"
   - driver - which browser to test, firefox or chrome
-  - <browser>_driver_path - local directory path to driver executable
+  - <browser>_driver_path - local directory path to driver executable (chrome driver etc)

+        context.browser = webdriver.Chrome() ---- comment out for Windows

+        context.browser = webdriver.Chrome(executable_path=driver_path, chrome_options=options) ---- Not commented out (WIndows/Linux only)

 # Run tests